bogdanoancea/MobileNetworkDataSimulationTemplate/data/networkEvents/README-networkEvents.txt

 7. <specs_tile>
-It enumerates the tile IDs and its parent is <posteriorLocationProbabilities>.
+It enumerates the tile IDs and its parent is <networkEvents>.
 It contains 2 mandatory child elements and one optional element:
 a) <tileColName> : it gives the column name (in the csv file) of the tile IDs;
 b) <tileIDValues> : it enumerates the tile IDs as a list where the items are unsigned integers separated by white spaces;